 - To enter electronically you must be registered in advance.
 Please visit https://awards.xposure.ae/register.
 Once the registration process has been completed, you will receive an e-mail confirmation.
 Simply log onto the platform and follow the instructions to upload images from your computer.
-We recommend the uncompressed file size not be larger than 5 megabytes to ensure a fast upload experience.
 We can accept images that up to 8 megabytes (uncompressed) if you do not have the ability to downsize the images.
 (Uncompressed is the size you see in Photoshop’s “Image Size” display which represents the count of pixels in the image.
 It is not the file size on your computer’s hard drive viewable on your desktop.)
 Images may be colour profiled in sRGB, Adobe-1998, or not colour-managed.

 - Please note that you may enter up to a maximum of ten images.
 Ensure that you submit your images in the correct category since we have multiple competitions and awards running simultaneously.
 Images may be distributed in any ratio across the competition categories. but each entry must clearly state the category for which it is submitted. (see categories)

 - To qualify for TAPSA, photographs must be taken or produced since September 2015.